 A converted unit can be used to create pop-up stalls, shops, or cafes.
 To convert a shipping container, most of the work is done before it is even delivered to you.
 Windows and doors can be added, serving hatches created, electricity installed and insulating lining added to the primitive shipping container to make it habitable for people, work perfectly for the use that you have for it, and can then be decorated according to your branding.

-Shipping containers can be fitted with cooking facilities, features that meet hygiene regulations, ventilation, and condensation control.
+They can be fitted with cooking facilities, features that meet hygiene regulations, ventilation, and condensation control.

-Shipping containers can be converted into sanitation blocks, housing toilets, and showers.
+Other applications include sanitation blocks, housing toilets, and showers.
 Converting a container gives you the flexibility to decide what facilities you have inside, including toilets, urinals, showers, and sinks, for example, and in what combination.

 Sanitary blocks can be fitted with plumbing, electricity and lighting, ventilation systems, and heaters to make these the most comfortable toilet blocks ever at a festival!
 Again, these can be moved between events, servicing several festivals throughout the year.

 There is also a serious side to festivals as well as fun.
 There needs to be somewhere that guests can get information or first aid if necessary.
 You will also need a place where you can sell tickets, give out wristbands, or manage performers.
 A bespoke conversion is a perfect option for this.
 Again, it can be adapted to be comfortable for people to be inside – insulated to ensure that it does not get too hot or too cold, windows and doors fitted, and electricity and lighting added.

 There is an almost infinite number of ways that containers can be used at a festival.
 Some of the others include: